-A lot of people are sacrificing too much on their journey to Financial Independence.
+Many people sacrifice too much on their journey to Financial Independence.
 They are trying to cut everything single expense.
-But I do not think it is necessary to cut every spending.
-You need to find a lifestyle that you want to keep!
+But it is not necessary to cut every spending.
+Instead, you need to find a lifestyle that you want to keep!

-If you are not happy with your lifestyle, you will not enjoy the journey to Financial Independence.
+If you are unhappy with your lifestyle, you will not enjoy the journey to Financial Independence.
 And you will most likely not enjoy Financial Independence.
-Some people need to spend more than others, and it is perfectly fine!
+Some people need to spend more than others, which is perfectly fine!

-- If you want a coffee per day at Starbucks, do it!
+- If you want a coffee per day at Starbucks, buy it!

-- You hate cleaning, then hire a cleaning aid, twice a month!
+- If you hate cleaning, then hire a cleaning aid twice a month!

 - If you love meat, buy a ton of meat!

 You must find the lifestyle you want.
 And then, you can spend responsibly while maintaining this lifestyle.
-Of course, the more you spend, the longer it will you to being financially free.
+But, of course, the more you spend, the longer it will take you to become financially free.
 But if you do not enjoy the journey, it will seem even longer!

-It is essential to realize that if you aim for a very frugal lifestyle, you will have to keep it up during retirement.
+It is essential to realize that if you aim for a very frugal lifestyle, you must keep it up during retirement.
 Once you are retired with some net worth, it will be challenging to increase your lifestyle!

 2. Most people do not have a plan for retirement

-A lot of people complain about their job and want it to be over as soon as possible.
-But a lot of these people do not have a plan for retirement.
-They do not know what they are going to do!
+Many people complain about their job and want it to be over as soon as possible.
+But a lot of these people do not have a retirement plan.
+They do not know what they will do!

 A lot of people can be bored already when they have a job.
-They do not realize that they may not be able to fill all the time that they are going to have once they quit their job.
+However, they do not realize that they may not be able to fill all the time they will have once they quit their job.

-A lot of people complain about work but spend most of their day in front of the TV.
-Spending your time in front of the TV is not a plan for retirement.
+Many people complain about work but spend most of their day watching TV.
+Spending your time in front of the TV is not a retirement plan.

-People that do not have a plan and retire early will get bored and even more depressed once they are in retirement!
+People who do not plan and retire early will get bored and even more depressed once they retire!
 You need to have an idea about what you want to be doing.

 You do not need to plan everything, of course.
-But you need to know things you are going to do more in retirement.
+But you need to know things you will do more in retirement.
 You need to have new goals, for instance.
 Some people will not have any issues with that.
 But some people may need more planning.

 For instance, I have made a list of what I would if I were retired.
 It is not a definite plan, but I know there are some things I would like to do more.
+I always think I do not have enough time outside of work.
+So I do not think I will get bored.
 I strongly encourage you to think of doing the same!

 Financial Independence is not an end to all of your problems!
 Some problems may carry to your retirement!